reverbdotcom/reverb-devops-challenge/README.md

 This is an empty route and an optional requirement.
 This route should accept a post request and return the arguments as the response body.
 See if you can return a proper response code when a post is successfully made!

 ### Time
-Take your time.
-Research your solutions and be confident in your decisions.
-We'll have a discussion afterwards to talk about the whys of your decisions.

-We expect you to deliver this no later than 7 days after receiving the challenge.
+We expect you to deliver this within 7 days.
+Delivering it earlier won’t have a huge impact — instead, take the time to research your solutions and be confident in your decisions

 ### Running tests